polycube-network/polycube/Documentation/installation.rst

 ------------

 Polycube requires following dependencies:
  - **Recent Linux kernel**: most Polycube services work with kernel **>= v4.15**; however, there are cases in a newer kernel may be required.
-In case you are unsure, please upgrade to **kernel v5.4** (section `Updating Linux kernel`_).
+In case you are unsure, please upgrade to **kernel v5.4** (section :ref:`sec-updating-linux-kernel` ).
  - **pistache**: a library to build rest API servers
  - **libints**: a library for crafting packets (needed only for some services)
  - **Go language**: required to run ``polycubectl`` (polycube command line interface)

 Following sections will detail the installation process for the above components.

+.. _sec-updating-linux-kernel:

 Updating Linux kernel
 ---------------------

 Most Polycube services require at least the **Linux kernel v4.15**.
-However, the :ref:`rst_dynmon` service allow the dynamic injection of a custom data plane, which may exploit latest eBPF kernel features and hence require more up-to-date kernel versions.
+However, the :doc:`Dynmon service <services/pcn-dynmon/dynmon>` allows the dynamic injection of a custom data plane, which may exploit latest eBPF kernel features and hence require more up-to-date kernel versions.
 Therefore we suggest to upgrade the to the latest Linux kernel in order to be on the safe side.

 The following examples show how to update kernel to either version **4.15** and **5.4**.
-To check the kernel version you are running, please use ``uname -a``.
+To check your current kernel version, please use ``uname -a``.
 After a kernel update, please remember to reboot your machine at choose the newly installed one while the boot process starts.

 To update to kernel **v4.15**: